Cinema of Sweden: Early Swedish cinema

-To make Swedish films more appealing to the audiences, the challenge was the maintenance of their specificity - stories with a background based on literature about Nordic countryside was one of the "national" trademarks - with some aspects that made Hollywood successful, such as an agile narrative pace.
+To make Swedish films more appealing to the audiences, the challenge was the maintenance of their specificity – stories with a background based on literature about Nordic countryside was one of the "national" trademarks – with some aspects that made Hollywood successful, such as an agile narrative pace.
 The new market dynamics established new different aesthetic expressions for Swedish cinema and its narratives expressed the duality between cosmopolitanism and Swedish heritage.
-Flickan i frack (Girl in Tails, Arne Mattson, 1926), for example, represents the convergence of these different perspectives with its portrayal of an urban Stockholm contrasting with the countryside and the desire of the protagonist to become an independent woman but also to be recognized by the Swedish traditionalism.
+Flickan i frack (Girl in Tails, Karin Swanström, 1926), for example, represents the convergence of these different perspectives with its portrayal of an urban Stockholm contrasting with the countryside and the desire of the protagonist to become an independent woman but also to be recognized by the Swedish traditionalism.

 The attempts of constructing a national cinema able to be also universal was a response to the Hollywood dominance, which, in the end, is the consequence of the consolidation of the United States economic supremacy; after all, European films were not able to develop the same capacity of escalation in production and exhibition.
 The capitalist tendency of constituting monopolies and concentrating wealth is extended also to cinema.
 By the end of the 1920s, all major US exhibitors had offices in Sweden.

-In the mid-twenties, Sjöström Stiller, and Garbo moved to the United States to work for MGM, bringing Swedish influence to Hollywood.
+In the mid-twenties, Sjöström, Stiller, and Garbo moved to the United States to work for MGM, bringing Swedish influence to Hollywood.
 The departure left a vacuum in Swedish cinema, which subsequently went into a financial crisis.
 Both directors later returned to Sweden, but Stiller died soon after his return while Sjöström returned to theatre work for most of the remainder of his career.

 The advent of the talking movie at the beginning of the 1930s brought about a financial stabilization for Swedish cinema, but the industry sacrificed artistic and international ambitions for this financial success.
 Some provincial comedies emerged, created for the local market.